strapi/documentation/docusaurus/docs/dev-docs/providers.md

 To enable private providers, you must implement the `isPrivate()` method and return `true`.

-When the provider is set to private, every asset URL displayed in the Content Manager will be signed for secure access.

 In the backend, Strapi generates a signed URL for each asset using the `getSignedUrl(file)` method implemented in the provider.
 The signed URL includes an encrypted signature that allows the user to access the asset (but normally only for a limited time and with specific restrictions, depending on the provider).